![]() |

 10.0 LIFE-CYCLE REVIEWS

 Specify the program and project life-cycle reviews (per figures 2-2, 2-3, 2-4, and 2-5 in Chapter 2 of this NPR) that are required to be conducted during the Formulation Phase.
-Include any other requirements (e.g., the Pre-ASM, ASM) and any known unique considerations (e.g., innovative acquisition approaches (see Section 2.2.4.1), international participation).
-Identify tailoring to accommodate aspects of innovative acquisition approaches and when the tailoring approach will be defined.
+Include any other requirements (e.g., the Decision Framing Meeting or Pre-ASM, ASM) and any known unique considerations (e.g., acquisition strategies such as commercial partnerships, international participation).
+Identify any planned tailoring to accommodate aspects of the acquisition strategies (See Section 2.2.4.1) and when the tailoring approach will be defined.

 This document does not bind the public, except as authorized by law or as incorporated into a contract.
 This document is uncontrolled when printed.
 Check the NASA Online Directives Information System (NODIS) Library to verify that this is the correct version before use: https://nodis3.gsfc.nasa.gov.